amdghasemi/amdghasemi.github.io/_pages/about.md

 I am broadly interested in Machine Learning and Optimization.
 My current research focus is on **Efficient Deep Learning**, **On-device/Tiny ML**, and **Generative AI**.
 Here are the research themes that I am currently working on:

 - Efficient and Tiny Graph Neural Networks
+- On-device and Tiny Computer Vision Models
 - Efficient Training and Fine-tuning of Large Models
 - Efficient Generative Models
-- Tiny Computer Vision Models

 I previously received a Ph.D. in Data Science from Worcester Polytechnic Institute (WPI) in August 2023, and an M.S. in Electrical and Computer Engineering from Shiraz University.